 Booking accommodation is highly suggested before arriving.
 There are very limited options with the exceptions of Leknes or Stramsund.
 Camping is free on public beaches unless otherwise stated.
 During the winter, many photographers rent and sleep in their cars.

 It is possible to view the northern lights from the Lofoten Islands, so sleeping in the car is not a bad option if you plan to stay awake through the night or constantly wake up to check on the aurora activity.
 It does get cold at night, so be ready if sleeping in a car.
 We camped at Haukland Beach and Yttersand Beach, both great options.

 Lofoten Islands are simply stunning.
-While it can be visited year round, many say it is best to go in the winter, with the snow-covered peaks and fewer crowds, plus you get the opportunity see the Northern Lights.
+While it can be visited year round, many say it is best to go in the winter, with the snow-covered peaks and fewer crowds, plus you get the opportunity to see the Northern Lights.

 Like This Post?
 Pin It!